 In Botswana's most iconic reserves, the dry season is the optimum time for game-viewing.
 However, it's also the country's busiest season.
 July and August are especially popular as they coincide with the northern hemisphere's summer school holidays.
 Prices are at their highest, and you'll need to book your safari up to a year in advance during peak season.
 Nevertheless, small camps and remote destinations accessed exclusively by charter plane mean that even in winter, Botswana is rarely crowded.

-Most of Botswana's rainfall occurs from December to March.
+Most of Botswana's rainfall occurs during this season.
 Some years it can come early, sometimes it doesn't come at all.
-But when it does, the landscape completely transforms and it's a beautiful sight.
-Birds arrive from other areas of Africa, Europe, and Asia in their thousands, and the country's wildlife enters into a season of new life with baby warthogs, zebra and impala everywhere one looks.
+But when it does, the landscape completely transforms, and it's a beautiful sight.
+Birds arrive from other areas of Africa, Europe, and Asia in the thousands, and the country's wildlife enters into a season of new life with baby warthogs, zebra, and impala nearly everywhere.
 Animals are harder to spot amidst the lush new growth—but for some, that's part of the challenge.

 Botswana goes on sale during the green season and for many people, this makes it the optimum time to travel.
 Although some camps shut down for the rainy months, many stay open, using discounted rates to attract out-of-season visitors.
 Flooded roads aren't as much of a problem as they can be in other African countries, because several of Botswana's key destinations are only accessible by plane.
 Rain isn't constant at this time.
 Instead, days are often sunny with brief downpours each afternoon.